 Since dander is so small, it easily sticks to furniture, carpet, and clothing.
 It can even float in the air with other dust particles.
 Since dander is so “sticky”, it can be carried into rooms that have never even had pets before.
 My partner has had an allergic reaction from sitting next to someone in school that had a cat at home.

-Why is animal dander a trigger?
+Why is animal dander an asthma trigger?

 Many people believe that the hair of cats, dogs, and other furry pets is what causes the allergic reaction.
 This is almost true.
 It is not actually the hair that is a trigger, but dander that falls from the hair.
 Dander contains a protein that causes an allergic reaction.
 When you inhale these proteins, your immune systems will react.
 Your body releases histamine, and then all the typical symptoms of an allergic reaction start to appear.
 Ever had an itchy, constricted throat, and watery, red eyes?

 It may seem that the furrier the animal, the more of an allergic reaction you have.
 This is true in a sense; if the animal has thick fur or feathers, it makes it easier for animal dander to get trapped.
 Everyone has different degrees of an allergic response to dander.